Self-Myofascial Release – Products (Part 2)

 • Softball – firm, pressure not as precise as tennis ball because its diameter is bigger, more useable on areas like quads, hamstrings and pecs, cheap and versatile

-• Medicine ball – different sizes and densitites again, specific use areas such including pecs and the front side of shoulders
+• Medicine ball – different sizes and densities again, specific use areas such including pecs and the front side of shoulders

 Are you a personal trainer?
-You can get full insurance cover in seconds – just click here to get an instant quote.
+You can get full insurance cover in seconds.